brutusin/wava/README.md

 ## Features
 ### Capacity guarantees
-Jobs are submitted with a minimum memory claim (job size), then enqueued, and finally executed in a sandboxed environment (implemented via [cgroups](https://en.wikipedia.org/wiki/Cgroups)) with a hard-limited capacity (scheduler capacity).
+Jobs are submitted with a minimum memory claim (job size), then enqueued, and finally executed in a sandboxed environment (implemented via [cgroups](https://en.wikipedia.org/wiki/Cgroups)) with the scheduler capacity as hard limit and the jobs size as soft limit.

 At runtime, the job process tree is allowed to allocate an amount of resident memory up to the scheduler-capacity (if no more jobs are scheduled), and in case of memory pressure forced to swap out.